Florida Accidents Caused by Texting While Driving

 Dolman Law Group Accident Injury Lawyers, PA is a personal injury and civil trial law firm based in Clearwater, Florida.
 Our attorneys only represent consumers like yourself, and never have and never will, represent an insurance company.

-We routinely relating to distracted driving throughout the State of Florida.
+We routinely litigate personal injury claims relating to distracted driving throughout the State of Florida.
 Currently, we are representing plaintiffs in Pinellas, Hillsborough, Pasco, Manatee, Sarasota, and Polk County.